-Overview of course objectives, structure, materials and expectations.
-Centrality of real estate in the national and world economies: GDP and the National Income Accounts; Relation of U.S. economy to global economy; Real estate as a key instrument for the transmission of Federal fiscal and monetary policy.
+Overview of course objectives, structure, materials and requirements.
+Economic centrality of real estate: GDP and the National Income Accounts; Relation of U.S. economy to global economy; Real estate as a key instrument for the transmission of Federal fiscal and monetary policy.
 Cities as engines of economic growth: Introduction to agglomeration and economic geography.
-Current issues facing the real estate economy.
+Current issues

 Required Reading.
-"Dynamic Cities as Engines of Economic Growth," in Entering the 21st Century: World Development Report, 1999-2000, World Bank, pp. 126-138.
-Glaeser, Introduction, Cahpters 1,2.
+"Dynamic Cities as Engines of Economic Growth," in World Development Report, 1999-2000, World Bank, pp. 126-138.
+Glaeser, Introduction, Chapters 1,2.

-2 Jun 13 Real Estate Asset and Property Framework.
+2 Jun 12 Real Estate Asset and Property Framework.
 Approaches to forming expectations for real estate investment.
 Property and asset market dynamics: Economic definition and purpose of real estate markets; Linkages across (1) real estate property and asset markets and (2) real estate markets, the economy and capital markets.
 Impact of changes in demand to use or invest in real estate on the combined real estate sector as a whole.
 Economic definition of capitalization rates and determinants.